e-Learning Blog

 Moodle Implementation Support and Operation Services

-Currently, online learning is being further advanced.
-On-demand lectures, real-time lectures, surveys, and discussions are being conducted online using Moodle.
-The next step is to move exams online.
-This is known as Internet-Based Testing (IBT), which refers to exams conducted through the internet.
-The main challenge is to ensure smooth verification and administration of exams.
-In this blog, we will introduce a case of a school that offers online learning but used to conduct exams in a classroom, and how they tackled the transition to IBT.
-First, let's talk about server downtime.
+Currently, the shift to online learning is being further advanced.
+On-demand lectures, real-time lectures, conducting surveys, and discussions are all being carried out online using Moodle.
+The next step is the online administration of exams.
+This is called the IBT (Internet-Based Testing) method, which refers to exams conducted via the internet.
+The challenges are verifying the identity of the test taker and ensuring the exam proceeds smoothly.
+This blog introduces an example of a school that provided learning online but conducted exams only in classrooms, and how they tackled the transition to IBT.
+First, we will talk about server downtime.

-Have you heard of the term "server down"?
-It refers to when a server stops functioning due to overload or equipment failure caused by high traffic.
-Have you ever experienced being redirected to a page saying "access is concentrated" while trying to purchase tickets?
-If you finally manage to connect, you may find that the tickets are already sold out, which can lead to uncontrollable emotions.
+Do you know the term "server crash"?
+It refers to a "server down" situation.
+This is when the server's functions stop due to overload from concentrated access or equipment failure.
+Have you ever been redirected to a page saying "Access is concentrated" during ticket sales?
+If you think you've connected but the tickets are already sold out, you might feel an uncontrollable surge of emotions.

-How was the ticket sales for the exciting Olympics in Japan?
-Many people may think, "It must have been tough even without the server crash."
-In fact, the official ticket sales site for the Tokyo 2020 Olympics used a "waiting room function" to avoid connection issues caused by high traffic.
+How was the ticket sales for the Olympics, which generated a lot of excitement in Japan?
+Many people probably think, "Even if it didn't lead to a server crash, it must have been really difficult to connect."
+In fact, the official ticket sales site for the Tokyo 2020 Olympics used a "waiting room function" to avoid the problem of being unable to connect due to such concentrated access.

-The waiting room function is a feature that redirects users to other websites when there is too much access to the system.
-This can be compared to people waiting in long lines at a popular ramen restaurant.
-When all the seats inside the restaurant are full, customers will line up outside.
-As seats become available, customers will be guided into the restaurant in the order they lined up.
-Similarly, when the maximum number of accesses to the system is exceeded (when it is full), users will be directed to a virtual waiting room and those who are waiting will be guided into the system first.
+The waiting room function is a feature that directs users to another website to wait when there are too many accesses to the system.
+This can be compared to a popular ramen shop where people wait in a long line.
+When all the seats inside the shop are full, customers line up outside.
+As seats become available, customers are guided inside in the order they lined up.
+Similarly, when the number of accesses to the system exceeds the limit (full capacity), users are directed to a virtual waiting room, and those waiting in line are guided into the system in order.

-Users who are waiting are not just waiting.
-They can check their turn and estimated wait time on the waiting screen.
+Users who are waiting are not just waiting passively.
+They can see their position in line and the estimated waiting time on the waiting screen.
 By registering their email address, the system will notify them by email when their turn comes.
-Users can enter the system from the URL in the email.
-This is mainly used for ticket sales and reservation sites where access is concentrated.
+Users can then access the system via the URL included in that email.
+This feature is mainly used on ticket sales and reservation sites where access is highly concentrated.

 3. What is Queue-it?

-Queue-it is a tool provided by Queue-it that controls website traffic, also known as a waiting room function.
-(Queue-it) If the traffic exceeds the website's processing capacity, Queue-it will send users to a virtual waiting queue.
-This helps distribute server load and improve website stability and performance.
-It offers the following features:
+Queue-it is a waiting room function provided by Queue-it Inc., a tool that controls website traffic.
+(Queue-it Inc.) If the traffic exceeds the website's processing capacity, Queue-it sends users to a virtual waiting queue.
+This helps distribute the server load and improves the website's stability and performance.
+It offers the following features.

 ・Manages a fair waiting queue.
-Processes users based on first-come, first-served or specific priority rules, and enforces strict controls to prevent fraud and skipping.
+Users are processed based on a first-come, first-served basis or specific priority rules, with strict controls to prevent fraud and queue skipping.

-・Users in the waiting queue will see a customizable waiting screen.
-This screen provides information such as their position and estimated wait time, and can be adjusted to match the brand's image.
+・Displays a customizable waiting screen to users while they wait.
+This screen provides information such as their position in line and estimated wait time, and the design can be adjusted to match the brand image.

-・When a user enters the waiting queue, they can receive notifications (via email or SMS) when their wait is over.
-Once the queue is finished, the user will be automatically redirected and able to access the website.
+・When users enter the waiting queue, they can receive notifications of queue completion via notification options such as email or SMS.
+Once the queue ends, users are automatically redirected and allowed to enter the website.

-・Monitors real-time data on the status of the waiting queue, wait time, and number of users, and provides detailed reports.
-This allows for understanding of traffic trends and performance, and can be used for future planning and optimization.
+・Monitors queue status, wait times, number of users, and other data in real time, providing detailed reports.
+This helps understand traffic trends and performance, aiding future planning and optimization.

-4. Online Exams (IBT) using Moodle and Queue-it
+4. Online Exam (IBT) Using Moodle and Queue-it

-We conducted an online exam using Queue-it at a certain university.
-We will introduce an actual example of how it was conducted.
+An online exam using Queue-it was conducted at a certain university.
+Here, we introduce an example of how it was implemented.

-To start this waiting room function, we first set the maximum number of students' access to the online exam, taking into consideration the current system specifications.
-If the number of accesses exceeds the limit, students will be directed to the waiting room (waiting screen).
-Then, they will be guided to the online exam in order of arrival based on the access limit.
+To activate this waiting room feature, we first set a limit on the number of student accesses to the online exam, taking into account the current system specifications.
+When the number of accesses exceeds the limit, students are directed to the waiting room (waiting screen).
+Then, based on the access limit, students are guided to the online exam on a first-come, first-served basis.

-We have made it possible for waiting students to be informed of their turn and estimated wait time on the waiting screen.
-This waiting screen can be customized to display the university logo and change the message content to something more understandable for the university.
+Students waiting were informed of their turn and estimated waiting time on the waiting screen.
+This waiting screen can be customized, so the university's logo was displayed, and the message content was also changed by the university to be easy to understand.

-In addition, we have also implemented a notification function via email.
-Students will be asked to register their email addresses.
-Then, when they become eligible to enter while waiting, a URL for entry will be issued and a notification will be sent via email.
-This eliminates the need for students to wait in front of their PCs for a long time.
-However, in reality, there was no need to wait long enough to receive the email.
+Additionally, an email notification feature was made available.
+Students register their email addresses, and when it becomes their turn to enter while waiting, a URL for entry is issued and notified by email.
+This eliminates the need for students to wait in front of their PCs the entire time.
+However, in reality, they did not have to wait long enough to receive an email.

-The waiting students have set a time limit in hours for entering the online exam.
-This allows students who do not enter within a certain time even when their turn comes to leave the waiting room and allow the next waiting student to enter.
+A time limit for students waiting to enter the online exam was set in hourly units.
+This allows students who do not enter within a certain time after their turn has come to be removed from the waiting room, enabling the next waiting student to enter.

-The final exam, which was conducted online for the first time, was able to be completed without any confusion.
-Situations such as "unable to access" or "server down" were avoided.
-After the exam, logs such as actual access numbers and waiting times can be obtained, so the university can check usage status and prepare for the next final exam.
+The final exam, conducted online for the first time, was completed without any confusion.
+Situations such as "unable to access" or "server crashes" were avoided.
+After the exam, logs of actual access numbers and waiting times can be obtained, allowing the university to review usage and prepare for the next final exam.

 5. Summary

-The impact of the COVID-19 infection is gradually decreasing, but the online learning management system that was introduced hastily at first is now being utilized more and more.
-Some universities have resumed face-to-face classes, but online classes are also continuing, and classes are being conducted in a hybrid manner.
-The waiting room function is one effective solution for realizing online exams.
-We also hear from universities about how to verify the identity of the person taking the exam and prevent cheating.
-As a result, there are now many services available for this purpose.
-In the future, we hope to introduce these services on this blog.
-We will continue to strive to provide a better online learning environment.
+Although the impact of the COVID-19 infection is gradually diminishing, the online learning management system that was urgently introduced at the beginning has gradually been utilized more and has become more robust.
+Some universities have resumed face-to-face classes, but online classes continue, and they are conducting hybrid classes.
+The waiting room function is one of the effective solutions to realize online exams.
+We also hear from universities about concerns such as how to conduct identity verification and prevent cheating.
+Many services for these purposes have become widely available.
+In the future, we hope to introduce those services on this blog as well.
+We will continue to work on providing a better online learning environment.